Diabetes in Dogs & Cats: Natural Treatment, Diet & Supplements

 - Supports the urinary system for healthy kidney function

-- All natural treatment; combines easily with diabetes and kidney medications
+- Combines easily with diabetes and kidney medications and is an all-natural treatment

 - Backed by scientific research